Can You Trust Reddit Credit Card Advice?

 One of the most popular questions on r/creditcards asks which card is the best one.
 There’s no one right answer, as the best credit card for each person depends on the type of rewards program you’re looking for and your goals for using the card.

-Two Reddit favorites for travel credit cards, for example, are the Chase Sapphire Preferred and the Chase Sapphire Reserve, while some of Reddit’s most popular cash back cards include the Chase Freedom and the Chase Freedom Unlimited.
+Two Reddit favorites for travel credit cards, for example, are the Chase Sapphire Preferred and the Chase Sapphire Reserve, while some of Reddit’s most popular cash back cards include the Chase Freedom Unlimited.

 What is Churning?